park-brian/r-wrapper/README.md

 - R source file path
 - R function name
 - Function parameters file path
-- output file path
+- Output file path

 We then do the following:

 1. `source` the specified file
-2. Deserialize the function's parameters using `jsonlite::read_json`
+2. Read the function parameters file using `jsonlite::read_json`
-3. `do.call` the specified function, passing in any parameters as a list
+3. Execute the specified function using `do.call`, passing in the parameters as a list
 4. Write any output to the output file path

-We can then write a script (`src/r.js`) to call `wrapper.R` using `Rscript`.
-This script serializes function parameters to a json file, executes the wrapper, and returns the parsed contents of the output json file after cleaning up after itself.
+We can write a script (`src/r.js`) to call `wrapper.R` using `Rscript`.
+This script writes function parameters to a json file, executes the wrapper, and returns the parsed contents of the output json file after cleaning up after itself.